A Tutorial on Beyond-Diagonal Reconfigurable Intelligent Surfaces: Modeling, Architectures, System Design and Optimization, and Applications: BD-RIS with Hardware Impairments

-In reciprocal BD-RIS architectures, each reconfigurable admittance component is modeled as a lumped circuit consisting of inductors $L_1$, $L_2$, and one tunable capacitor $C$, as illustrated in Fig. \ref{fig:wideband}\footnote{Here we consider a lossless model with $R=0$ in Fig. \ref{fig:admittance_loss} to focus purely on the modeling and analysis of frequency dependence in BD-RIS.}.
-Accordingly, the admittance of this circuit is a function of $C$ and the angular frequency $\omega=2\pi f$ for the incident signals, that is
+In reciprocal BD-RIS architectures, each reconfigurable admittance component can be modeled as a lumped circuit consisting of inductors $L_1$, $L_2$, and one tunable capacitor $C$\footnote{Here we consider a lossless model with $R=0$ in Fig. \ref{fig:admittance_loss} to focus purely on the modeling and analysis of frequency dependence in BD-RIS.}.
+Accordingly, the admittance of this circuit is a function of $C$ and the angular frequency $\omega=2\pi f$ for the incident signals:

 where $Y_{m,m}$ boils down to the admittance component $Y_m$ connected to ground.
 We observe from (\ref{eq:frequency}) that, the values of $Y_{m,m'}$ at different frequencies are linked to each other by a common capacitor $C$.
 The relationship can be numerically illustrated in Fig. \ref{fig:susceptance_frequency}, based on a wideband system with central frequency $f_\mathsf{c}=2.4$ GHz and a practical varactor diode SMV1231-079 \cite{li2025beyond}.
 Results in Fig. \ref{fig:susceptance_frequency}(a) show that within some practical bandwidth for wideband signals, the susceptance $\Im\{Y_{m,m'}\}$ can be regarded as a linear function of frequency.
 This further implies that $\Im\{Y_{m,m'}\}$ varies approximately linearly with the susceptance at central frequency, as illustrated in Fig. \ref{fig:susceptance_frequency}(b).
 This motivates possible simplifications to (\ref{eq:frequency}) to benefit BD-RIS optimization.
 The impact of having frequency-dependent BD-RIS matrices on the performance of a SISO orthogonal frequency division multiplexing (OFDM) system is shown in Fig. \ref{fig:average_rate}.
-Results show that, with increasing circuit complexity (more admittance components) in BD-RIS architectures, there is an increasing performance gap between taking into account the wideband modeling when designing BD-RIS or not.
-This is attributed to the more significant variation of BD-RIS matrices between subcarriers, such that ignoring this variation will cause non-negligible performance loss.
+Results show that, with increasing circuit complexity (more admittance components) in BD-RIS architectures, an increasing performance gap appears between taking into account the wideband modeling when designing BD-RIS or not.
+This is attributed to the more significant variation of BD-RIS matrices between subcarriers, so ignoring this variation will cause non-negligible performance loss.

 The above modeling is again applicable to all reciprocal BD-RIS architectures as illustrated in Section \ref{subsec:architecture}.
 Intuitively, the higher the circuit complexity (the larger the required number of admittance components) in BD-RIS architectures, the more significant the impact of wideband modeling at BD-RIS.
 In addition, \cite{katsanos2024multi} has proposed to model and analyze the frequency dependence of non-reciprocal BD-RIS with constraint $\mathcal{T}_{\mathsf{non-diag}}$, by individually modeling the frequency-dependent scattering parameter of each reconfigurable element.
 Nevertheless, due to the lack of a unified circuit topology illustration as in reciprocal architectures, the wideband modeling and optimization for more general non-reciprocal BD-RIS architectures still remain unexplored.
 For clarity, the BD-RIS literature on wideband modeling and optimization has been summarized in Table \ref{tab:wideband}.